-For sites where security is less of an issue but a perimeter system is still needed then the most suitable solution is a standard mesh fence that uses 6mm or 8mm horizontal wires.
+For sites where security is less of an issue but a perimeter system is still needed, the most suitable solution is a standard mesh fence that uses 6mm or 8mm horizontal wires.

 The solution you choose will obviously depend on how much of a risk you feel your site is, along with the budget you have to work to.

 Another issue that needs to be considered when selecting the right perimeter system is any planned or unplanned maintenance.
-Specifying and installing a high quality solution should minimise any unnecessary expenditure for having to repair or replace part of the perimeter system, particularly if this has been caused by intruders breaking through the fence.
+Specifying and installing a high-quality solution should minimise any unnecessary expenditure to repair or replace part of the perimeter system, particularly if this has been caused by intruders breaking through the fence.
 If this is the case, it may well have additional financial consequences if the intruders have stolen goods from your site.

-At Zaun, we believe close attention to detail, high quality manufacturing and the ability to provide you with a first class service offering are the key factors when selecting a fencing solution.
-We go through extensive product testing and approvals to ensure our solutions meet the highest standards of performance and conform to all the necessary requirements like BSI and SBD.
+At Zaun, we believe close attention to detail, high-quality manufacturing and the ability to provide you with a first-class service offering are the key factors when selecting a fencing solution.
+We go through extensive product testing and approvals to ensure our solutions meet the highest performance standards and conform to all the requirements like BSI and SBD.